Boeing 747-8 Intercontinental Airliner, United States of America

 Boeing reports the seat-mile cost of the 747-8 intercontinental is 10% lower and 15% more fuel efficient compared to the 747-400, with nearly equivalent trip costs.
 Both versions of the 747-8 meet the stage 4 standard and the QC2 standard noise requirements.

-The passenger and freighter versions have identical external dimensions and will be of aluminium rather than composite construction.
-The cabins have engine bleed-air temperature conditioning.
+The passenger and freighter versions have identical external dimensions and are made from aluminium rather than composite construction.

 The aircraft has an upgraded flight deck and an improved wing design with raked wingtips, spoilers, ailerons, double-slotted inboard flaps and single-slotted outboard flaps.
 The wingspan is 68.5m.